 Sudden Cardiac Death

 One of the dangers of Adderall is the risk of dying suddenly.
-There is potential of this even if used in the right way.
-When you snort Adderall, you of course increase the risk.
+There is a potential of this even if used in the right way.
+When you snort Adderall you, of course, increase the risk.
 Here’s why.
 Snorting Adderall causes the drug to get into the bloodstream faster with a higher concentration.
 When abusers snort Adderall in this way, they may get high fevers and blood pressure.
 The heart can become irregular and convulsions may occur.
 This is risky if the person passes out.

 To make matters worse, once the drugs are out of the person’s system, they will experience a crash.
 They may have depression, anxiety, or just feel down.
 This, of course, contributes to feeling the need to use Adderall all over again.
 Snorting Adderall can lead to addiction because of this.

 What are the Negative Side Effects of Adderall?

 Many people have excellent reasons to use Adderall.
 Even so, when you have reasons to need Adderall, you’re still going to experience the negative side effects.
 Remember, this is a powerful drug.
 Using it or abusing it can have serious consequences.

 Some of the dangerous side effects of Adderall include:

 - Blurry vision, which can make it difficult to drive safely

 - Extreme anxiety and even panic attacks